-Musicians in the Military play not only for members of their own service branch, but also to engage the public.
+Musicians in the Military play for members of their own service branch and to engage the public.
 They play indoors in theaters, concert halls, and at dances, and outdoors at parades and open-air concerts.
 They perform many types of music, including marches, classical, jazz, and popular music.
-They also travel regularly.Explore this career outside the military
+They also travel regularly and may lead or direct other musicians.Explore this career outside the military

 Musicians play indoors in theaters, concert halls, and at dances; outdoors at parades and open-air concerts.
 They also travel regularly.

 Military salaries include a lot more than just base pay.